What to do when you have twin babies crying.

 Talk to your babies.
 Sing to them, read to them, narrate your day.
 Whatever it is, just keep the words flowing.
 Your babies want to hear your voice.

 When they are just a few weeks old their eyesight still isn’t that great.
 But they can hear you and they recognize their parent’s voice.
 This is a good one when you are changing the diaper of one twin and the other starts freaking out.
 Don’t worry if your singing voice isn’t the best, your babies will love it.

 Hearing your voice reminds them that they are not alone, mommy is still nearby.
 I think this is an easy thing to overlook.
 You get busy and babies can’t really carry a conversation with you.
 But it can be the simplest way to calm your fussy twins.

 These are just a few ways to soothe your crying twins.
 It is hard when your baby is crying, and with twins, it can be even harder.
 In my opinion, trying to soothe my crying twins was the hardest part of my first year with twins.

 These methods really helped me out.
 One last important thing to remember is that it is okay if your babies are crying.
 There will be times when you have done everything you can for them and your babies will still cry.
 This is normal.

 You are not a bad mom if your twins are crying.
 Say it with me now: “I am not a bad mom if my twins cry.”
 And it is okay to put them in a safe space while you give yourself a moment to take a few deep breaths.

 Don’t be afraid to reach out for help if you are feeling overwhelmed.
 You are taking care of your twins by taking care of yourself.
 You can do this.

-Have any tips on soothing twins?
-Please share!
-Be sure to check out some of my other
+Need more tips on soothing twins?
+Want to learn more about how to cope with twins alone?
+Be sure to check out some of my other Twin How-Tos!